demos1981/-backend-vercel/README.md

 FrontEnd and BackEnd are located separately on different servers and communicate via API

-## Vercel PostgreSQL Backend
+## Render PostgreSQL Backend

-This is a Node.js/Express backend application configured for deployment on Vercel with PostgreSQL database integration using TypeORM.
+This is a Node.js/Express backend application configured for deployment on Render with PostgreSQL database integration using TypeORM.

 ## Prerequisites